coinbase/coinbase-wallet-sdk/README.md

 Polygon Mumbai, Rinkeby, and Ropsten.

-Beginning February 7, Coinbase Wallet clients will handle `wallet_addEthereumChain` requests for non-whitelisted networks.
+Beginning February 7, Coinbase Wallet clients will handle `wallet_addEthereumChain` requests for non-whitelisted networks (eg a network such as `Harmony One` which is not supported by clients by default today).
 Until then, `wallet_addEthereumChain` requests for non-whitelisted networks will be rejected.

 A dapp can determine if a network is whitelisted or not by sending a `wallet_switchEthereumChain` request for that network.
 If error code 4092 is returned, then the network is not supported by default by the client wallet.